OxfordRSE/website/content/rse_post/rseconf_talk.md

 ---
-title: "RSE Conference: (Research Software) Engineering != Research (Software Engineering)"
+title: "RSE Conference 2019 Talk on Engineering Principles"
 date: 2019-10-02
 draft: false
 ---

 RSE team member [Graham Lee](https://twitter.com/iwasleeg) gave a talk to [the Fourth Conference on Research Software Engineering](https://rse.ac.uk/conf2019/), on how (or whether) principles from software engineering methodologies that arose in commercial contexts apply to research software.
-This is based on his experience in commercial software teams at various scales:
+This is based on his experience in commercial software teams at various scales: small startups, multinationals based in the UK and US, and at agencies working with all varieties of commercial customers.

- - startups like Allinea Software, and Wealth Wizards;
- - agencies like Big Nerd Ranch, and Agant;
- - multinationals, including ARM, Facebook, and Apple.

 Graham recently became an RSE in Oxford.
 He noted in his talk that this may limit the generality of his observations to other academic contexts: not many corporate management and governance systems have outlived [entire empires](https://en.wikipedia.org/wiki/Ottoman_Empire), so the way things work in Oxford is likely to be quite idiosyncratic.
 Unless [this sort of thing](https://www.telegraph.co.uk/news/uknews/1314859/Mallard-leads-Oxford-fellows-a-merry-dance.html) is commonplace.